 The rice delphacid uses a piercing-sucking mouth part to feed on plant phloem — plant tissue that transports nutrients, including sugar, made during photosynthesis to parts of the plant where they’re needed.

-Way sent insect dead, preserved samples from the 2015 infestation to Dr. Ismael Badillo-Vargas (Texas A&M AgriLife Research virologist) for analysis, and they came back as genetically similar to those found in Argentina, he says.
+Way sent dead, preserved samples of delphacid from the 2015 infestation to Dr. Ismael Badillo-Vargas (Texas A&M AgriLife Research virologist) for analysis, and they came back as genetically similar to those found in Argentina, he says.

 The planthopper, known scientifically as Tagosodes orizicolus, was reported in rice-growing areas of the Southeast United States from 1957-1959 and from 1962-64.

 During that time, hoja blanca was found in Florida, Louisiana and Mississippi.
 But because the vector never established, the disease has not been reported since then.